vijay03/cs360v-f21/Lab2.md

 In all lab assignments in project-1, the functions you will be implementing might have hints on how to implement them as comments above.
 So please pay attention to the comments in the code.

+## FAQ

+1. Is srcva a kernel virtual address? - No. The srcva that is passed into `sys_ept_map()` is not a kernel virtual address.
+If you want to get the kernel virtual address associated with a srcva, you can look up the PageInfo struct associated with srcva, then look up the kernel virtual address for that PageInfo struct.
+2. How can I check if srcva is read-only? - Permissions are set on page table (or extended page table) entries by bitwise AND-ing the entry with some permission bits.
+There are constants defined in inc/mmu.h and inc/ept.h that correspond to different permissions settings for page table and extended page table entries respectively.
+You can look up the page table entry for srcva and check its permissions using bitwise operations on the permissions constants and the page table entry.
+This is also how to work with permissions on extended page table entries
+3. How do I check if an address is page-aligned? - An address is page-aligned when it is a multiple of the page size.
+There are macros and constants defined in inc/mmu.h and inc/types.h that will help you check if an address is a multiple of the page size.
+4. What are the possible values of `perm`? - The possible values of perm (for `sys_ept_map()`; other permissions may be set for other situations in the codebase) are defined in inc/ept.h.
+5. How are `EPTE_ADDR` and `EPTE_FLAGS` used? - `EPTE_ADDR` and `EPTE_FLAGS` are used in the first few functions defined in vmm/ept.c, which are used to convert EPT entries to their corresponding physical or virtual addresses or to get the flags of an EPT entry.
+The `epte_addr()` and `epte_page_vaddr()` functions will be useful for this lab; you shouldn't have to deal with EPT entry flags here.
+6. What does `ADDR_TO_IDX(pa, n)` do and what is the `n` parameter? - `ADDR_TO_IDX(pa, n)` returns the index corresponding to physical address pa in the nth level of the page table.
+You can get an idea of how it can be used by looking in the `test_ept_map()` function at the bottom of vmm/ept.c.
+You should definitely use this macro in your solution.

 ## Deadline

 The deadline is **Sep 30** for on-campus students, and **Oct 24** for online masters students.